In this guide we'll take a look at the different parts of the Spark AR Studio interface.

 This is where you can add your own assets to a project or create assets in Spark AR Studio.

-Click Add Assets to create assets or add your own.
+Click + to create assets or add your own.
+Right clicking or double clicking and empty space in the panel will also work.
 You can add textures, materials, 3D models, animations and audio files here.

 Use the Inspector to make all kinds of changes to assets and objects.
 You'll need to select the asset or object in the Scene panel or Assets panel first.